Avner-Fivelovich/ERPT-project/README.md

 ## Data Sources

-The OSM road network datasets included in this repository are simplified excerpts from OpenStreetMap data.
+No road network datasets included in this repository.

 ## License